PayPal Phishing Email Report in a Few Easy Steps

 With DoNotPay, you don't have to worry about how long do PayPal refunds take because we will help you request a PayPal chargeback in less than five minutes.

 We can also offer you a virtual credit card that you can use for PayPal verification or various free trials.
-With this instant-approval virtual credit card, you can sign up for any free trial you like without worrying about being charged when it ends.
+With this -approval virtual credit card, you can sign up for any free trial you like without worrying about being charged when it ends.

 Check other DoNotPay’s features by accessing the app from your .